 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 A Plague of Angels

-This dystopian, fantasy is a paperback edition that was published by Bantam Spectra on November 1, 1994 and has 588 pages.
+dystopian, fantasy that was published by Bantam Spectra on November 1, 1994 and has 588 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include The Waters Rising
+Other books by this author which I have reviewed include The Waters Rising

 First in the Plague of Angels dystopian fantasy series set in a possible future Earth.